 Remnants and Part Picking Vital For Europe’s Finest

-Remnant and part picking capabilities of the world’s most powerful sheet metal CAD/CAM software, Radan, play a vital role in helping an engineering subcontractor get maximum efficiency from their CNC machines.
+Remnant and part picking capabilities of the world’s most powerful sheet metal CAD/CAM software, RADAN, play a vital role in helping an engineering subcontractor get maximum efficiency from their CNC machines.

-Recol Engineering are regarded as one of the most respected sheet metal fabrication companies in Europe, producing high quality, precision sheet metalwork in stainless and mild steel, and aluminum, largely for the food distribution industry.
+Recol Engineering are regarded as one of the most respected sheet metal fabrication companies in Europe, producing high quality, precision sheet metalwork in stainless and mild steel, and aluminium, largely for the food distribution industry.
 One of their main production lines is for stainless steel hoppers (pictured right) that measure food quantities for packing.

-Their Amada F1 laser and the market-leading Amada EML 3510 NT with full automation, high speed servo-electric punch with combined 4 kw laser are both driven by Radan, from the Vero Software stable, and both have racking towers.
+Their Amada F1 laser and the market-leading Amada EML 3510 NT with full automation, high speed servo-electric punch with combined 4 kw laser are both driven by RADAN, from the Vero Software stable, and both have racking towers.

 Recol’s head of Engineering Simon Hollin says part picking (pictured left) on the EML is an essential part of their production process.
-“But we had major issues regarding part picking with our previous software...it just wouldn’t do what we wanted it to, which is why we switched to Radan.”
+“But we had major issues regarding part picking with our previous software...it just wouldn’t do what we wanted it to, which is why we switched to RADAN.”

-Recol worked closely with Radan to ensure the software would handle their specific part picking requirements.
+Recol worked closely with RADAN to ensure the software would handle their specific part picking requirements.

 Now, when they have nests with large, similar parts, the EML combination laser-punch cuts the part three-quarters of the way out; then arms sucker the part for its final cut before it is stacked in a predetermined position on a bed.
 When the machine has completed all the part picks the skeleton is taken off and stacked at the back of the machine if it is scrap, or at the front if it can be used as a remnant.